benfulcher/hctsa/README.md

 *hctsa* is a software package for running highly comparative time-series analysis, using [Matlab](www.mathworks.com/products/matlab/) (full support for versions R2014b or later; for use in python cf. [pyopy](https://github.com/strawlab/pyopy)).

 The software provides a code framework that allows thousands of time-series analysis features to be extracted from time series (or a time-series dataset), as well as tools for normalizing and clustering the data, producing low-dimensional representations of the data, identifying discriminating features between different classes of time series, learning multivariate classification models using large sets of time-series features, finding nearest matches to a time series of interest, and a range of other visualization and analysis functionality.
-All of these types of analysis are described in our accompanying [open access journal article](http://rsif.royalsocietypublishing.org/content/10/83/20130048.full).

 If you use this software, please read and cite: